python/mypy/README.md

 Mypy can be installed using pip:

-    $ pip3 install mypy-lang
+    $ python3 -m pip install -U mypy

-*Note that the package name is `mypy-lang`, not `mypy`.*

 If you want to run the latest version of the code, you can install from git:

-    $ pip3 install git+git://github.com/python/mypy.git
+    $ python3 -m pip install -U git+git://github.com/python/mypy.git

-Now, if Python on your system is configured properly (else see "Troubleshooting" below), you can type-check a program like this:
+Now, if Python on your system is configured properly (else see "Troubleshooting" below), you can type-check the [statically typed parts] of a program like this:

     $ mypy PROGRAM